xnandersson/acme-corporate-network/README.rst

 The Acme Router is configured as multi-homed Firewall with one NIC facing the Hypervisor, and one NIC facing the ACME internal network.

-Bind9 is configured as DNS in the com.local domain.
-Udhcp is enabled on the ACME internal network.
+Bind9 is configured as DNS in the COM.LOCAL domain.
+Udhcp is enabled on the ACME Internal Network.

-Ansible is installed on the router and is then used for provisioning of the rest of the network.
+A set of Ansible Playbooks are installed on the Acme Router together with ansible, and then used for provisioning of the rest of the network.

 Acme Domain Controller
 ######################

-The Acme Domain Controller is provisioned with samba and configured as a AD DC in the AMCE.COM.LOCAL domain
+The Acme Domain Controller is provisioned with Samba and configured as a Domain Controller in the ACME.COM.LOCAL domain.

 Acme Workstation
 ################

-The Acme Workstation is provisioned with SSSD and joined to Acme Domain Controller
+The Acme Workstation is provisioned with SSSD and joined to Acme Domain Controller in the ACME.COM.LOCAL domain.

 Pre-requisites
 --------------